Registration is Open

 Registering Your Child

-1. Registration begins on April 3rd.
+1. Registration begins on end of February.

 2. There is no charge to participate in the academy.